k21971/EvilHack/doc/evilhack-changelog.md

 - Revert commit f7066e4 (The Wand of Orcus is always known)
 - Improve odds of receiving an artifact via sacrifice if alignment has never been abused
+- The Hand of Vecna has a chance to cause area of effect explosive cold damage